 Click on the photo to bookmark to your Pinterest boards.

 A huge thank you to Peterborough and the Kawarthas, Kawarthas Northumberland and Ontario Tourism for hosting my visit.
 My opinions as always are my own.
-Thank you for getting me hooked on kiteboarding.
+Thank you for getting me out kiteboarding.

 If you’re looking for more winter specific information in the Kawarthas click here.